 The Digital Leadership Report was launched as a live broadcast from Harvey Nash Group’s HQ in London, and streamed online globally.

 No-one needs to be told how important speed and agility is.
 But speed alone does not get you to your destination.
 And as digital leaders begin to look beyond the pandemic many are realising that their destination, and direction of travel, have changed.

 New products, new services, new ways to engage with customers, staff and suppliers have all become priorities, and for many organisations it is fundamentally changing the way they view technology.
 And who owns it.

-So welcome to the Harvey Nash Group Digital Leadership Report, brought to you in collaboration with CIONET and with contributions from MIT CISR
+So welcome to our Digital Leadership Report, brought to you in collaboration with CIONET and with contributions from MIT CISR

 Now in its 23rd year, and building on its heritage as the ‘CIO Survey’, this report brings you the widest ranging insights into the world of digital leadership and everything that comes from it.